mvccore/ext-form/README.md

 for default values, to manage user input errors and to extend and develop custom fields and field groups.

-This class can not exist alone without any form field extension(s) like: `mvccore/ext-form-field-*` to have possiblity to create specific field(s) in youf form instance.
+This package can not exist alone without any form field extension(s) like: `mvccore/ext-form-field-*` to have possiblity to create specific field(s) in youf form instance.
 If you want to use all fields and validators, use extension [`mvccore/ext-form-all`](https://github.com/mvccore/ext-form-all) instead of `mvccore/ext-form`.
 This extension is only part of whole thing to not have too much field classes code in small aplications.